sawft99/NagiosPlugins/README.md

   - Also measured in total hours
 - Will also return
   -  A CRITICAL value if any Error or Critical level event is found
-  -  A WARNING value if any Warninng level event is found
+  -  A WARNING value if any Warning level event is found
   -  Errors detected (Non info) in events will override uptime settings
       -  See example
 - Nagios Exchange page: https://exchange.nagios.org/directory/Plugins/System-Metrics/Uptime/CheckForRestartsAndUptime/details